K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 ### <a name="40"/>4.
 Deployment Guide
 BOSH Deploymentmanifest is a YAML file that defines the components element and properties of the deployment.
-Deployment manifest uses Bosh deploy CLI to install software(servicepack).
-When installing, it defines name, version, VMs capacity, Jobs params, and Release (Software packages, Config templates, Scripts) as well as which Stemcell (OS, BOSH agent) to use. (refer to the picture in 3.2 Bosh Architecture의 Modules components)
+Deployment manifest uses Bosh deploy CLI to install the software(servicepack).
+When installing, it defines the name, version, VMs capacity, Jobs params, and Release (Software packages, Config templates, Scripts) as well as which Stemcell (OS, BOSH agent) to use. (refer to the picture in 3.2 Bosh Architecture의 Modules components)

 The contents of the BOSH Deployment Manifest are as follows.
-	Deployment Identification: Information of the deployment name and the UUID of the BOSH Director that manages the deployment 	Releases Block: Name and version information for each release within the deployment 	Networks Block: Information of the network configuration 	Resource Pools Block: Properties of virtual machines that you create and manage with BOSH 	Disk Pools Block: Properties for disks created and managed by BOSH 	Compilation Block: Virtual Machine Properties Required When Compiling
+	Deployment Identification: Information of the deployment name and the UUID of the BOSH Director that manages the deployment 	Releases Block: Name and version information for each release within the deployment 	Networks Block: Information on the network configuration 	Resource Pools Block: Properties of virtual machines that you create and manage with BOSH 	Disk Pools Block: Properties for disks created and managed by BOSH 	Compilation Block: Virtual Machine Properties Required When Compiling